-Brock Carmichael has always seen social housing as a key foundation for the practice and is working on 5 major projects in the North West, with more in the pipeline, on the eve of the CIH Conference in Manchester.
-Partner John Cassell and colleagues will be there at Manchester Central, 25-27 June.
+Brock Carmichael has always seen social housing as a key foundation for the practice and is working on 5 major projects in the North West, with more in the pipeline.

 During 2018 Brock Carmichael won a place on the then-new £200m Safe Regeneration framework which added to existing places on social housing frameworks with the Reallies Partnership, Sanctuary, Your Housing Group, First Ark, Regenda, Dynamic Purchasing System (Torus/LMH) and CIF (Construction Impact Framework).